michel-iwaniec/bb-studio/README.md

 Other than that, the MIT license [MIT license](https://opensource.org/licenses/MIT) applies.

+## Where to get it

+Download the alpha version from the [Release Page](https://github.com/michel-iwaniec/bb-studio/releases) for your operating system.

+(currently only Windows-x64 and Linux-x64 are supported)

+Load it up, and create a new project from the Sample Project template.

+This Sample Project has been slightly tweaked for NES screen size / color restrictions.
+And the music re-created with FamiTracker + FamiStudio.

 ## How to use it

 There are a few key things to consider to make your GBC game run well on the NES.